Contracts (Individual Study)

 The maximum credit amount that may be awarded for a MPA graduate contract is 4 credit hours per quarter (except for a Thesis or Capstone contract).

-Overall, MPA students may apply a maximum of 12 credit hours of graduate contracts (combination of internships and individual learning contracts) toward their degree.
-Exception: students in the Fall 2008 cohort and earlier cohorts may request an increase in the number of contract hours that count toward the degree.
-To make this request, students would petition the MPA Director (via email is sufficient).
+Overall, MPA students may apply a maximum of 12 credit hours of graduate contracts (combination of internships and individual learning contracts) toward their degree. (policy changed in July 2015: removed 4 credit graduate internship credit maximum)

 When a student’s academic program design cannot be satisfactorily completed through the available elective courses and internships, the student may arrange a Graduate Individual Learning Contract with a faculty member.
 This is a negotiated agreement between the student and faculty for the student to pursue individualized study.
 In most cases, due to limitations of faculty time, the burden of the academic design and undertaking is on the student, with the faculty primarily assisting as a guide and mentor.
 It is the faculty’s responsibility to ensure that sufficient work is assigned for the number of credit hours desired.
 Students who believe they will need and benefit from a Graduate Individual Learning Contract should consult their faculty and the MPA Director for advice on the appropriateness of such an undertaking and for suggested faculty sponsors.
-This should occur several weeks prior to the beginning of the quarter in which the contract is to occur.
+MPA students will be required to submit ILC and INT contracts with all approvals to the Director by Friday of Week One of the contract quarter.

 The individual learning contract process is a web driven process.
 The final contract is approved by the student and the faculty sponsor and must be approved by the MPA Director before the student registers.